tomswartz07/packer-windows/README.md

 #### Jenkins Job Configuration
 The current job to build the WDS Image is: `District - WDS Image Build`.

-The image will build if either of the two following conditions are met:
+The image will build if either of the following conditions are met:
-1. Midnight on 17th of the month
+1. Midnight on any Friday
-2. Midnight on 26th of the month
-3. A Git Commit has been merged to the packer-windows git project
+2. A Git Commit has been merged to the packer-windows git project

 The job has two distinct build steps:
 1. Image creation via Packer
-2. Image distribution via 'shell commands'
+2. Image distribution via 'Windows shell commands'

 The images are distributed as a post-build step to the main WDS Server(s); currently `Selenium` and `2012WDS`.
 Each of the WDS servers has a distinct definition in the slave's /etc/fstab.